live Oil climbs past $119 a barrel as Iran crisis squeezes global supply - Monday 9 March

 The Somali Army carried out a targeted airstrike in southern Somalia, killing 15 al-Shabaab militants, the country’s Defence Ministry said on Sunday.

-In a statement, the ministry said the strike was conducted in coordination with international partners and targeted fighters who were planting improvised explosive devices along a key road in the Middle Shabelle region.
+In a statement in local press, the ministry said the strike was conducted in coordination with international partners and targeted fighters who were planting improvised explosive devices along a key road in the Middle Shabelle region.

 The operation destroyed a vehicle and weapons that were allegedly being prepared for use in an attack on civilians, according to the statement.